Glossary

 def

-A complete graph is a simple undirected graph in which every distinct pair of vertices is connected by a unique edge.
-A complete graph on n vertices is denoted as \(K_n\).
+A complete graph is a simple undirected graph in which every distinct pair of vertices is connected by an edge.
+A complete graph on \(n\) vertices is denoted as \(K_n\).

 def